 - 53. Obtain from management a schedule of loans payable and determine whether the total agrees with the trial balance. - 54.
 Enquire whether there are any loans where management has not complied with the provisions of the loan agreement and, if so, enquire as to management's actions and whether appropriate adjustments have been made in the financial information. - 55.
 Consider the reasonableness of interest expense in relation to loan balances. - 56.
 Enquire whether loans payable are secured. - 57.
-Enquire whether loans payable have been classified between noncurrent and current appropriately.
+Enquire whether loans payable have been appropriately classified between current and non-current.